 Controller implementation

-Once a supervisory controller has been synthesized and validated, it is time to implement it.
+Once a supervisory controller has been synthesized, verified and validated, it is time to implement it.
 The control software is typically implemented using a programming language, such as PLC code for a PLC platform, or Java or C++ code for an industrial PC.
 This may for instance be done in-house within the company, by different teams or departments, or by an external supplier.

 While manual implementation is possible, the code is often automatically generated from the controller model.
 This automatically produces correct-by-construction code by generating the code from the correct-by-construction controller model.
 Automation prevents the kinds of subtle mistakes that humans make when they manually implement something, ensuring consistency between the controller model and implementation.
 Automation also improves efficiency.
 If the controller model is changed, with the push of a button a new correct-by-construction implementation can again quickly be generated.